 You're within the 14-day cooling off period

-When you buy a broadband package, you’ll get a 14-day cooling off period after you sign up.
+When you buy a broadband package, you’ll typically get a 14-day cooling off period after you sign up.
 If you change your mind within that timeframe, you have the right to leave your contract without having to pay a fee.

 Your provider has raised your monthly bill